cadenceTT/learning_github/README.md

 This project is created for GitHub learning only. add a new line to the file.
-Add a line is quick & simple.
+Add a line is quick andg simple.